namanmalik21/PhoneCallerAPI/README.md

 # PhoneCaller API using Node.js, Express.js, and SQLite

-PhoneCaller API is a Restful APi that contains services allows user to search user details like name , email address etc and it also allows to mark as spam number if they want .
+The PhoneCaller API is a RESTful service providing functionalities to retrieve user details such as name and email address through search services.
+Additionally, it enables users to flag specific phone numbers as spam if desired.

-## Getting Started

-Explain how to get started with your project.

 ### Prerequisites